Herman Sinitzyn: Biography

 Herman Sinitsyn was born in Chișinău in 1940.
 After moving with his family to Leningrad, he served in the army and entered the Leningrad State University on the faculty of foreign languages.
 For a long time he worked as a translator.
 The first steps in the acting profession Herman did back in the years of service in the army.

 Arriving in the United States, he continued to work as a translator.
-The will of fate landed a role in a movie The Hunt for Red October.
-In this film, he starred in a cameo the midshipman and received three days of shooting 40,000 dollars.
+His first film role was in The Hunt for Red October, where he played a midshipman.

+He was divorced and had a daughter.